White Sox vs. Orioles Player Props Betting Odds

 Santander Stats

-- Santander takes a seven-game streak with at least one hit into this matchup.
-During his last 10 games he is batting .324 with a double, four home runs, a walk and nine RBI.
+- Santander enters this game looking to extend his eight-game hit streak.
+In his last 10 games he is hitting .368 with two doubles, four home runs, a walk and 13 RBI.

 Santander Recent Games